Computed Tomography (CT) - Chest

 A person who is very large may not fit into the opening of a conventional CT scanner.
 Or, they may be over the weight limit—usually 450 pounds—for the moving table.

-Magnetic resonance imaging (MRI) may be better than CT for showing some types of soft-tissue abnormalities.
+Magnetic resonance imaging (MRI) may show some types of soft-tissue abnormalities better than CT.

 Even though the CT exam is very fast, motion from breathing or body movement during the exam may result in blurring of the images.